 Full payment will need to be made upfront.

-Depending on the current workload, we usually ask for around 1-2 working days to have the key selection criteria and ready for your review.
+We usually ask for around 1-2 working days to have the key selection criteria completed and ready for your review.

 Delivery and Revision